cisprague/dubins/README.md

   '''
   return controls, times
 ```
-, which contains a function `solution` that receives a `Car` object `car` and returns a tuple containing,
+, containing a function `solution` that receives a `Car` object `car` and returns a tuple containing,
  - `controls : list`: sequence of steering angles `controls[i] : float`
  - `times : list`: sequence of times at which the controls are executed `times[i] : float`